-->

 Is it really Biden or bust?

-Biden’s troubles began with the release of special counsel Robert Hur’s report on his handling of classified documents, in which the 81-year-old was characterized as a “well-meaning, elderly man with a poor memory” and “diminished faculties.”
-Coupled with his low approval ratings and the perception that Biden is already too old to serve another term, some pundits, like Democratic strategist Fred Hicks, worry about his prospects for reelection.
-“If this election is about President Biden’s age and mental acuity, then Democrats lose,” Hicks tells Katie Couric Media.
+On the other hand, top Democratic lawmakers have already ruled out the possibility of replacing the president.
+House Democratic leader Hakeem Jeffries acknowledged that Biden had suffered a setback, but this was “nothing more than a setup for a comeback.”
+And that will be no easy feat: Coupled with his low approval ratings and the perception that the president is already too old to serve another term, some pundits worry about his prospects for reelection.
+“If this election is about President Biden’s age and mental acuity, then Democrats lose,” Democratic strategist Fred Hicks tells Katie Couric Media.
 “If it’s about public policy, then Democrats win.”

-While we don’t have a crystal ball, we did a little research into the top names being floated to possibly replace Biden should he be unable or decide not to run for a second term, according to Hicks and others.
+While we don’t have a crystal ball, we did a little research into the top names being floated to take over for Biden should he be unable or decide not to run for a second term, according to Hicks and others.

 Who could replace Joe Biden?